owlbarn/owl_ode/README.md

 - ...

-It would be interesting to design an interface that allows to implement the [Neural ODE](https://arxiv.org/abs/1806.07366) idea in a natural way also in Owl.
+OwlDE can be used to implement the [Neural ODE](https://arxiv.org/abs/1806.07366) idea in Owl: see https://github.com/tachukao/adjoint_ode/

 ## Further comments

-We could provide two interfaces, one takes a stepper function and performs just a step, and can be iterated manually (like `odeint` in the current sundials implementation, or the integrators in the current ocaml implementation), and a lower level one mimicking sundials and odepack, that only performs each integration step separately.

 We currently cannot have implicit methods for the lack of vector-valued root finding functions.
 We should add implementations for those, and then introduce some implicit methods (e.g. the implicit Störmer-Verlet is much more robust and works nicely for non-separable Hamiltonians).
 At least we can use Sundials for now `:-)`